VMIA’s Cyber Insurance policy covers your organisation for expenses related to a breach to your network security.

 This is a brief overview of policy features only.
 For full details, please refer to the policy wording.

 Reporting an incident

 A Cyber Incident Response Service (CIRS) is available to all Victorian Government organisations.
-It is a confidential service provided by Enterprise Solutions within the Department of Premier and Cabinet.
+It’s a confidential service provided by Enterprise Solutions within the Department of Premier and Cabinet.